ajgara/whoscorecards/README.md

 $ mkdir {YEAR}
 ```

 Inside that directory you should put the excel files with the information for each country.
 Make sure the names for the pages, columns and the structure of the file in general is the same for these new files and the ones that you'll find for past years.
-If names are changed you'll need to modify files inside **whoscorecards/recipients/code/dashboard/oda/management/commands**.
+If names were changed you'll need to modify the files inside **whoscorecards/recipients/code/dashboard/oda/management/commands**.

-**Important note:** make sure that the main csv file containing the recipient countries only contains **LF (line feed)** at the end of each line instead of containing **CRLF (carriage return plus line feed)**.
+**Important note:** make sure that the main csv file, with the recipient countries for the current year, only contains **LF (line feed)** at the end of each line instead of containing **CRLF (carriage return plus line feed)**.

 Now you have to tell the program to grab the data from the new files.
 Inside the directory **whoscorecards/recipients/code/dashboard** change the Makefile, substituting the references to past data files for new ones.